aaronmarruk/express-es6-example/README.md

 # express-es6-example

 This is a super simple Express.js boilerplate implementing ES6 features.
-I've built this as a quick-start boilerplate for starting new Express projects.
+I've built this purely as a quickstart tool for my own Express hacking projects.

 What this includes: not a lot!
 At the moment: